KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 }
 ```

 Next and probably the biggest flaws in their code, they got a lot of duplicated rules.
-It's not terrible but it could definitely be improved.
+It’s not terrible but it could definitely be improved.
 Here is a little section of their output:

 ```css
 .rating-3 .star-1,